eizedev/PSItems/README.md

 ---

-A PowerShell module that finds files and directories as well as file and directory information the quick and easy way!
+A PowerShell module that finds files and directories as well as file content and file and directory information the quick and easy way!

 ![Logo](res/logo.png)